sig97/spark-template/README.md

 # _Spark-Template_
 A sample Apache Spark project using Scala and / or Java, built using gradle.
-Also included: Zeppelin notebook, DB server and sample scripts.
+Also included: Zeppelin notebook, DB server and sample scripts, Elastic and Kibana servers.

 ## Prerequisites